-This action considers establishing and combining the Gulf and South Atlantic ABCs and ACLs for black grouper in the Southeastern US.
-The National Marine Fisheries Service (NMFS) would continue to monitor the landings and notify the Councils when the ACL is met or projected to be met.
-The respective Scientific and Statistical Committees for each Council would meet jointly to review stock assessment information, and would collectively determine appropriate values for OFL and ABC for black grouper.
+This action considers establishing and combining the Gulf and South Atlantic ABCs and ACLs for black grouper in the Southeastern U.S. The NMFS would continue to monitor the landings and notify the Councils when the ACL is met or projected to be met.
+The respective SSCs for each Council would meet jointly to review stock assessment information, and would collectively determine appropriate values for OFL and ABC for black grouper.
 Although black grouper has been managed as two different stocks for regulatory purposes, the stock assessment (SEDAR 19 2010) considered black grouper from the Gulf and South Atlantic to be a single biological stock.

-For the purposes of management of black grouper, the ACL would be equal to the ABC, since black grouper are not thought to be overfished or undergoing overfishing (SEDAR 19 2010).
+For the purposes of management of black grouper, the ACL could be set equal to the ABC, since black grouper are not currently overfished or undergoing overfishing (SEDAR 19 2010).
 Currently, only landings data are being used to determine allocations for this amendment.
 The Councils are considering other criteria in addition to landings data, such as social and economic considerations, for determining allocations in the future.

-Currently, each Council determines its own ABC and ACL based on yield projections from the most recent stock assessment (SEDAR 19 2010) using the jurisdictional split (47% South Atlantic; 53% Gulf) established in the Generic (Gulf of Mexico) and Comprehensive (South Atlantic) ACL and AM Amendments (GMFMC 2011; SAFMC 2011) (Alternative 1).
+Currently, each Council's SSC agrees to an ABC for black grouper based on yield projections from the most recent stock assessment (SEDAR 19 2010).
+The current jurisdictional apportionment is based on the Florida Keys (Monroe County) jurisdictional boundary between the Gulf and South Atlantic Councils for black grouper ABC.
+The jurisdictional split of the ABC was established by using 50% of catch history from 1986-2008 + 50% of catch history from 2006-2008 resulting in 47% of the ABC going to the South Atlantic and 53% of the ABC going to the Gulf.
+This methodology was established in the Generic Gulf of Mexico and Comprehensive South Atlantic ACL and AM Amendments (GMFMC 2011; SAFMC 2011) (Alternative 1).

 Alternative 2 would manage black grouper as a single unit with an overall combined multijurisdictional ABC and ACL.
-This method of management would still have within it recreational and commercial fishing allocations; however, neither sector would be closed in a fishing year so long as the overall ACL had not been met.
+This method of management could still have within it recreational and commercial fishing allocation.
+However, neither sector would be closed in a fishing year so long as the overall ACL had not been met, if that AM was selected as preferred.